alexdelorenzo/screenshot/README.md

                                   capture.
   -f, --filename TEXT             Filename to save the captured PNG as.
-  -a, --all_windows               Capture all windows matching parameters --help                          Show this message and exit.
+  -a, --all_windows               Capture all windows matching parameters -t, --type TEXT                 Image format to create, default is png
+                                  (other options include pdf, jpg, tiff) -i, --interval INTEGER          Capture interval in seconds.
+Do not duplicate similar images -o, --no_shadow                 Do not capture the shadow of the window.
+  --help                          Show this message and exit.
 ```